Isaiahfeldt/Chestnut/README.md

 ## Configuration

-`config.yml` contains global settings such as the default embed color, webhook URL and rate limits.
+`config.yml` contains global settings such as the default embed color, webhook URL, and rate limits.
 The file includes comments for each option.